ucals/RLDM/project_2/README.md

 - Deploy e3b, simpler Gamma experiment, in AWS (DONE)
 - Parametrize different exploration strategies in experiment protocol (DONE)
 - Deploy e4, different exploration strategies, in AWS (DONE)
-- Do small change in code to execute e1b and deploy in AWS
+- Do small change in code to execute e1b and deploy in AWS (DONE)
 - Prepare code to do single-run experiments in parallel
 - Parametrize optimizer in experiment protocol
 - Deploy 2b, different learning rates vs. optimizer., in AWS